-The ban-the-box law took effect on January 1 of this year in California, making it illegal for employers to ask about criminal history until the later stages of the application process.
+The ban-the-box law took effect on January 1, 2018 in California, making it illegal for employers to ask about criminal history until the later stages of the application process.
 As the name implies, the law requires companies and organizations to remove a question that is frequently included in job applications: “have you ever been convicted of a felony?”

 Aside from this protection, California also gives people with DUI convictions on their record a chance at starting anew through an expungement.

 Under certain circumstances, you can have a DUI completely removed – or expunged – from your criminal record with the help of an attorney.
 You will be eligible to expunge a DUI if you meet all of the following conditions:

 If based on these conditions, you qualify for an expungement, you’re set to petition the court.
 A successful expungement means that a DUI charge or conviction will no longer be de seen by employers and other parties through background checks or other methods, and you won’t be obligated to disclose it.

 If you need representation, assistance with the expungement process, or have more questions about your DUI case, we invite you to contact the Shouse Law Group.
 Also see our related article on Can I get a job with a misdemeanor?

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.